4awpawz/buster/README.md

 |- |- .buster.json
 ```

-the project relative file path used in an operational directive to target housecat.jpg would be release/media/housecat.jpg and the site relative URL used to identify the image file in the browser would be media/housecat.jpg.
+the site relative file path used in an operational directive to target housecat.jpg would be release/media/housecat.jpg and the site relative URL used to identify the image file in the browser would be media/housecat.jpg.

 ## Operational Directives